 In this section you will experiment with data types.
 Start the BAS emulator.
-Open the Sedona editor and place a UI block for each type of input: binary, analog, and thermistor.
+Open the Sedona editor and connect to the emulator.
+Place a UI block for each of the following types of input: binary, analog, and thermistor.
 Use the web interface to force input values to test the block responses.
-Describe the block for each type of input for your lab report, that is, for UI Analog, UI binary, UI Therm 10KT2, and BI.
+Describe the block for each type of input for your lab report, that is, for UI Analog,

+UI binary and UI Therm 10KT2.
 What are legal input values for the different data types?
-Are any of the input types natively integer, that is, are the received values whole numbers?
 Include your answers in a concise paragraph in your lab report.

 The block B2F implements binary-to-float conversion.
-The testing layout shown in Figure 2.
+The testing layout is shown in Figure 2.
 Input block B0 is used to provide 0's to the individual bits, and input block B1 is used to provide 1's to selected bits.
 The particular setting shown has 0's going to bits 1 thru 11, and 1's going to bits 12 thru 16, resulting in a float type output of 63488.0.
 You should change the connections to test different values.
 For instance, if you change the input of bit 1 from 0 to 1, how does the output change?
 What is the range of float numbers that can result from the conversion?
-To test this, change all the inputs to 0 and record the output, then change them all to 1 and record the output.
+To test this, change all the inputs to 0, record the output, and include a screen shot of the wiresheet in your lab report.
+Then change them all to 1 and record the output.
 Which input bit is the least significant bit (LSB) and which is the most significant bit (MSB)?
 What does the count value in the block represent?
 Include your answers in a concise paragraph in your lab report.